About white-tail deer

 What should I do if I encounter a coyote?

 Please pass along descriptions of all coyote sightings.
 All of your information is extremely helpful and helps us to understand coyote behavior on Dewees Island and make informed management decisions!
+If you have a sighting please click here to submit the details.
 Take note of location, number of coyotes, behaviors, time of day, and other factors (did you have a pet with you?
 Did you try to haze the coyote?)
 Please be on the lookout for melanistic (black) individuals.
-Record you data by clicking here.
-Thank you for your help!

 Should I be concerned about my dog?